 - Transit Workers – Links to CDC guidance for transit station workers, maintenance workers, and bus transit operators.

 - K-12 Schools and Childcare Programs – K-12 schools and Childcare Programs are encouraged to review the Tennessee Pledge, designate a COVID-19 Coordinator and have them sign up for the listserv to help your organization receive the most current information available.
 The CDC has additional resources and information here.

 - Faith Community – Guidance for houses of worship is provided through the Governor's Office of Faith-based and Community Initiatives, click here.

 - Mental Health – Resources for anyone feeling overwhelmed.

-- Media Briefings – View previous media briefings.
+- Media Briefings – View previous media briefings here.

 - There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses, like the common cold.
 COVID-19 is a new disease, caused by a new coronavirus that hasn’t previously been seen in humans.

-- These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs by people in close contact.
+- These droplets can land in the mouths or noses of people who are nearby or may be inhaled into the lungs by people in close contact.